ericdke/apero-docs/FAQ.md

 - detailed informations about the user
 - follow and unfollow, mute and unmute, block and unblock users
-- see the user's followers, followings, posts and bookmarks
+- see the user's followers, followings, posts and bookmarks*
 - if the option is on: see the user's Post Count Achievement
 - update your pnut.io profile information: name, description, avatar image, cover image...
 - if you're subscribed to pnut.io storage: manage your pnut.io files (list, delete, change name, change public status, share, upload, download) and see your available storage
 - write a PM to this user
 - write a post mentioning this user

+*bookmarks are public, but notes associated with your bookmarks are only visible by you in the Bookmarks section

 ## Search menu